Newly published files confirm plan to move Assange to Russia

 Newly released Ecuadorean government documents have laid bare an unorthodox attempt to extricate the WikiLeaks founder from his embassy hideaway in London by naming him as a political counselor to the country's embassy in Moscow.

-But the 47-year-old Australian's new career in international affairs was nipped in the bud when British authorities vetoed his diplomatic status, effectively blocking him from taking up his new post in Russia.
+But the 47-year-old Australian's new career in international affairs was nipped in the bud when British authorities vetoed his diplomatic status, effectively blocking him from taking up the post in Russia.

 The files were made public late Tuesday by Ecuadorean opposition lawmaker Paola Vintimilla, who opposes her government's decision to grant Assange nationality.
-They largely corroborate a recent Guardian newspaper report that Ecuador attempted the elaborate maneuver just before Christmas last year.
+They largely corroborate a recent Guardian newspaper report that Ecuador attempted the elaborate maneuver to get Assange to Moscow just before Christmas last year.

+Ecuador also applied for a diplomatic ID card, the documents show, but the plan appears to have fallen apart with the British veto.

-A letter dated December 21, 2017 from Britain's Foreign Office says U.K. officials "do not consider Mr. Julian Assange to be an acceptable member of the mission."
+A letter dated December 21, 2017 from Britain's Foreign Office said U.K. officials "do not consider Mr. Julian Assange to be an acceptable member of the mission."

-An eight-page memo written to Vintimilla summing up the whole episode notes that Assange's position as counselor was scrapped a few days later.
+An eight-page memo to Vintimilla summing up the episode noted that Assange's position as counselor was scrapped a few days later.

-WikiLeaks and the Foreign Office did not immediately return messages.
-The Russian Embassy in London said it has not seen the documents and had no comment.
+WikiLeaks did not return messages.
+The British Foreign Office and the Russian Embassy in London declined to comment.

 Assange has denied receiving the files from the Russian government or backing the Trump campaign, despite a growing body of evidence suggesting he received material directly from Russia's military intelligence agency and coordinated media strategy with Trump's son, Donald Trump Jr.